CV

 GSK · R&D · AI/ML

-• Subject-matter expert — clinical-trial design and implementation, EHR data, vaccines, antimicrobials, microbiome science, and antimicrobial resistance.
+• Clinical and scientific depth — maintains a limited active clinical practice and brings expertise in clinical-trial design and implementation, global vaccine-safety oversight, EHR data, vaccines, antimicrobials, and antimicrobial resistance.

 Assistant Professor